 Richard FreyLecturer, Interim Associate Director of the Michigan Marching and Athletic Bands

-Dr. Richard Frey is a member of the conducting faculty at the University of Michigan, currently serving as the interim associate director of bands.
+Dr. Richard Frey is a member of the conducting faculty at the University of Michigan, and the associate director of bands.
 He is the associate director of the Michigan Marching and Athletic Bands, director of the Men’s Basketball Band, conductor of the Campus Bands, and guest conductor of the Symphony Band Chamber Winds.
 He teaches conducting and coordinates the non-major chamber music program.

 Frey was previously the associate director of Bands at Colorado State University in Fort Collins, Colorado.
 While he was there the CSU Marching Band expanded its national and international reputation, performing at the St. Patrick’s Festival Parade in Dublin, for Denver Broncos halftimes, and at bowl games around the country.
 In 2015, CSU hosted the College Band Directors National Association’s Athletic Band Symposium, the first non-Power Five conference school to do so.

 Frey’s research has centered on opera transcriptions for winds in the eighteenth-century, specifically Johann Went’s transcription of Le nozze di Figaro.
 He has given presentations on this work at universities around the country and at the 2016 CBDNA Southwest Division conference.
 In July 2014, Frey led the Colorado State Faculty Chamber Winds on a performance tour of Germany, Austria, Slovakia, and Hungary that included his performance edition of Figaro and a new edition of the introduction to Rossini’s Zelmira.
 His modern harmonie performance edition (Sedlak) of the overture to Semiramide was premiered by the Gateway Chamber Orchestra at the 2015 CBDNA National Conference in Nashville, Tennessee.